GoogleCloudPlatform/solution-acceleration-toolkit/cmd/tfengine/README.md

 $ terraform plan
 $ terraform apply

-# Step 6: Deploy Continuous Integration (CI) and Continuous Deployment (CD)
+# Step 6 (Optional): Deploy Continuous Integration (CI) and Continuous
-# resources by following the instructions in components/cicd/README.md in this
+# Deployment (CD) resources by following the instructions in
-# directory or $OUTPUT_PATH/cicd/README.md in the generated Terraform configs
+# components/cicd/README.md in this directory or $OUTPUT_PATH/cicd/README.md in
-# directory.
+# the generated Terraform configs directory.

 # After the above is done.
 Your devops project and CICD pipelines are ready, and
 # following changes should be made as Pull Requests (PRs) and go though code